BSi

 = 13.63% of American Power / YEAR

-But there's three areas left to cover.
+But there are three areas left to cover.

 Let's add more to the Gulf of Mexico across the middle...
 1,500 km (932.06 mi - 6)